 Basic economy is the cheapest airline seating option.

 Not every airline offers basic economy tickets.
 If it does, then the service mostly is really basic.
-Basic economy tickets are cheaper than regular economy tickets and they come with more restrictions compared to standard economy fares.
+Basic economy tickets are cheaper than regular economy tickets and they come with more restrictions.
 Usually basic economy passengers are not entitled neither to checked baggage, nor inflight meals, seat selections costs extra, etc.

 Despite being a separate ticket class, basic economy passengers are not seated separately.
 They are seated in the same economy section as standard economy passengers.
 Mostly offered by full service airlines it's another reason why there are fewer and fewer differences between full service and low cost airlines.